 Your scraper should generate these signals that PerimeterX expects from real users:

-Mouse movements: Dispatch mousemove events at random positions.
+- Mouse movements: Dispatch mousemove events at random positions

-Scroll events: Scroll pages incrementally rather than jumping.
+- Scroll events: Scroll pages incrementally rather than jumping

-Click patterns: Click elements before navigating (where applicable).
+- Click patterns: Click elements before navigating (where applicable)

-Resource loading: Load images, CSS, and JavaScript files.
+- Resource loading: Load images, CSS, and JavaScript files

-Session duration: Spend at least a few seconds on each page.
+- Session duration: Spend at least a few seconds on each page

-Referrer headers: Include proper Referer headers for internal navigation.
+- Referrer headers: Include proper Referer headers for internal navigation

-All five methods perform significantly better when combined with high-quality residential proxies.
-IP reputation is a core component of PerimeterX's trust scoring.
+All five previous methods perform significantly better when combined with high-quality residential proxies.

 Proxy Selection Guidelines